schwzr/dsf-spring-school-imaging-tests/exercises/exercise-1.md

 ### Process Execution and Manual Tests
 To verify the `dsfdev_helloDic` process can be executed successfully, we need to deploy it into a DSF instance and execute the process.
-The maven `install` build is configured to create a process jar file with all necessary resources and to copy the jar to the appropriate locations of the docker test setup.
+The maven `install` build is configured to create a process jar file with all necessary resources and to copy the jar to the appropriate locations of the docker dev setup.

 1. Start the DSF FHIR server for the `Test_DIC` organization in a console at location `.../dsf-process-tutorial/dev-setup`:
 	```